 For green onions, you’ll want to use fresh green onions.
-If you don’t have any, you can substitute with chives in a pinch.
-Or if you don’t have green onions or chives, you can substitute with a conventional onion — red, white, yellow — or shallots.
+If you don’t have any, you can substitute with chives or shallots.
+Or if you don’t have green onions or chives, you can substitute with a conventional onions — red, white, yellow.
 Onions will produce a sweeter dish that should be equally good.

 You can use fresh or dried shiitake mushrooms.
 We bought fresh shiitake mushrooms at Safeway in Boulder.
 Luckily, grocery chains in the SF Bay Area are not the only places that stock fresh shiitakes.

 You could use dried shiitake mushrooms.
 These are convenient because you can buy them in bulk, and they last indefinitely.
 Re-hydrate the mushrooms overnight in a bowl of cold tap water.
 Or if you’re preparing the mushrooms just before cooking, you’ll want to re-hydrate them in a bowl of boiling water.

 We like to use both dark soy sauce and light soy sauce.
-Dark soy sauce brings a caramel flavor that adds richness to the dish.
-Light soy sauce puts a refreshing, salty finish to the dish.
+Dark soy sauce brings a rich caramel flavor and light soy sauce puts a refreshing, salty finish to the dish.
 If you find the dish is not salty enough based on the amounts of soy sauce in the recipe, add more salt to taste.

 Not everybody has the luxury of dark and light soy sauce.
 Use whatever soy sauce you can find, even if your only option is Kikkoman or Safeway’s Signature Range soy sauce.

 I almost always add crumbled tofu to bulk up the dish.
 You should use a brick tofu that is at least medium firm, if not firm or extra firm.
 You want as little water as possible so drain the tofu and squeeze without breaking it.

 Crumble the tofu directly into the dish after adding the mushrooms.

 RELATED: Check out the article Do you need to press silken tofu?

 What equipment do you need to make Kari’s Shiitake Mushroom Meat Sauce?